Your session has timed out

 (123) 456-7890 (plz lv message)

 Pro Tip: Use a professional email address that includes your name.
 Skip the Hotmail and Yahoo extensions and go for a Gmail domain, instead.

-For more on how to add the basics to your fast food resume, take a peek at our guide: “How To Build A Resume: A Step-By-Step Guide (+30 Examples)” or this restaurant manager resume guide.
+For more on how to add the basics to your fast food resume, take a peek at our guide: “How To Build A Resume: A Step-By-Step Guide (+30 Examples)” or this fast food resume guide.

 So far, so good, right?

 You know what professional format you are going to use for your waiter resume and you know how to add your contact info.